Tanvir-yzu/print_package/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [MIT](LICENSE) file for details.

 ## Contact

-For questions or feedback, please contact [Your Name](mailto:your.email@example.com).
+For questions or feedback, please contact [Tanvir](mailto:2020tanvir1971@gmail.com).
 ```